Does Goat Milk Soap Go Bad?

 "LOVE, LOVE, LOVE the Sandalwood Goat Milk Soap!
 Very light fragrance, which is nice!
 Soap leaves skin so soft." - Sharon W.

-Castile Goat Milk Soap
+Washing hands with Castile Goat Milk Soap

 "Love the Castile Olive Oil soap!
 So gentle on skin." - Arlene S.

-Does Goat Milk Soap Have to Be Refrigerated?
+Does Goat Milk Soap Have to be Refrigerated?

 Because the goat milk has all been turned into soap, there is no need to refrigerate your goat milk soap.
-There is no goat milk left to spoil so refrigeration is not needed.

-How to Store Goat Milk Soap?
+How Do You Store Goat Milk Soap?

-Black Raspberry Goat Milk Soap
+Ocean Goat Milk Soap on Soap Rest

 Is all Goat Milk Soap Safe?